-- When you buy into a PUD, you will own both the home and the lot on which it sits.
+- Ownership of the home and lot: When you buy into a PUD, you will own both the home and the lot on which it sits.

-- PUDs require members to join this homeowners association and pay HOA fees to it.
+- Homeownership association membership required: PUDs require members to join a homeowners association and pay HOA fees to it.

-- Only the residents of a PUD and their authorized guests can use its amenities
+- Limited access to amenities: Only the residents of a PUD and their authorized guests can use its amenities.